yanghengtang/tp/docs/DeveloperGuide.md

 1. User requests to view a doctor’s list of  appointments.
 2. MediConnect shows the doctor’s appointment list.
+3. MediConnect shows a success message to the User.

     Use case ends.